md-sifat/Golden_Bowl_App/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# 🍲 OrdersPage - Golden Bowl Admin App

+This Flutter screen allows admins to view and manage customer orders from the **Golden Bowl** backend API.
+It fetches order data, displays it in a user-friendly UI, and allows updating order statuses (Confirm or Cancel).

+---